jimp-dev/gifwrap/README.md

 ## API Reference

-The `gifwrap` module provides the following classes and namespaces:
+The [Typescript typings](https://github.com/jtlapp/gifwrap/blob/master/index.d.ts) provide an exact specification of the API and also serve as a cheat sheet.
+The classes and namespaces follow:

 * **gifwrap**